Working with cancer: Tips for employers

 - Inform yourself about your employees’ rights and entitlements and any company guidelines or policies that exist in relation to supporting an employee who has cancer or who is caring for someone with cancer.

-- If your organisation has an HR department, consult with them regarding guidelines and policies around employees and cancer.
+- Talk to your HR department, if you have one, about guidelines and policies around employees and cancer.

 - Pay particular attention to sickness absence, sickness pay and occupational health provision, as well as long-term absence.